pcardotatgit/XDR_Workflows_and_Stuffs/100-SecureX_automation_lab/ctr_api_client.md

 That's it !!

-## Create a Threat Response API client in SecureX
+## Create a Threat Response API client in Cisco XDR

 Step 1 : from the SecureX main page, click on the question **Administration** link on the top menu.